-While a simple homemade guacamole can be extremely healthy, some ready-to-mix products found in-store can be terrible.
+While simple homemade guacamole can be extremely healthy, some ready-to-mix products found in-store can be less nutritious.

 For one thing, many of these store-bought guacamoles have added ingredients such as soybean oil, sweeteners, and flavorings.

-In contrast, a good homemade guacamole has no fillers or preservatives; it’s just real food.
+In contrast, a good homemade guacamole has no fillers or preservatives.

 Overall, it’s best to make fresh guacamole at home; this way you control what ingredients go into it.

 The health benefits of guacamole are chiefly down to the impressive nutrient profile of avocados.